xvdp/ko.tools/README.md

-# kotools
+# koreto
-repository to collect some common tools i use to manage learning generally pytorch
+Repo collecting some common tools for pytorch and numpy.
+Changed the name to これと, kore to, "this and..." to reflect the incomplete nature of this project.

 ### general
-`ObjDict()`         class, thin wrap on Dict for accessing keys as objects, read and write to yaml and json <br>
+`ObjDict()`         class, thin wrap on Dict for accessing keys as object attributes, with rw to yaml and json <br>
-`sround()`          smart round, to highest digits <br>
+`sround()`          'smart round', to highest digits <br>

 `deepclone()`       similar to deepcopy, clone and detach torch tensors to cpu <br>